hubenchang0515/Luminous/README.md

 # Luminous
 Luminous is a DATA STRUCTURE and ALGORITHMIC library of C programming language.

-## Base Types and Base Macro Definitions
+## Base Type and Base Macro Definitions
-Base Types and Base Macro Definitions are defined in file lCore.h which is included by all source files in this project.
+Base Type and Base Macro Definitions are defined in file lCore.h which is included by all source files in this project.
 ```C